fenok/react-router-typesafe-routes/README.md

 yarn add react-router-typesafe-routes
 ```

-Depending on the platform, either `react-router-dom` or `react-router-native` is a peer dependency.
+Depending on the platform, either `react-router-dom` or `react-router-native` is a peer dependency, as well as `react`.

 `react-router-typesafe-routes` contains core platform-independent functionality which is re-exported from platform-specific entry points: `react-router-typesafe-routes/dom` for web and `react-router-typesafe-routes/native` for React Native.

 The library is distributed as an ES module written in ES6.

-> Note that I'm not opposed to adding CommonJS support, but I'm not an expert in dealing with [dual package hazard](https://nodejs.org/api/packages.html#packages_dual_package_hazard).
+> Note that I'm not opposed to adding CommonJS support, but I'm not an expert in dealing with the [dual package hazard](https://nodejs.org/api/packages.html#packages_dual_package_hazard).
 And, since some packages are [dropping CommonJS support](https://devclass.com/2021/06/15/d3-7-0-goes-all-in-on-ecmascript-modules/) anyway, I'm not sure that it worth spending resources on.
 I'll gladly accept a PR, but it shouldn't affect the ES module users in any way.

 ## Limitations & Caveats

--   To make params merging possible, state has to be an object, and hash has to be one of the predefined strings (or any string).
+-   To make params merging possible, the state has to be an object, and the hash has to be one of the predefined strings (or any string).
 -   Since React Router only considers pathname on route matching, search parameters, state fields, and hash are considered optional upon URL or state building.
--   For simplicity, hash is always considered optional upon URL parsing.
+-   For simplicity, the hash is always considered optional upon URL parsing.
--   To prevent overlapping with route API, child routes have to start with an uppercase letter (this only affects code and not resulting URL).
+-   To prevent overlapping with route API, child routes have to start with an uppercase letter (this only affects code and not the resulting URL).
--   To emphasize that routes relativity is governed by the library, leading slashes in path patterns are forbidden.
+-   To emphasize that route relativity is governed by the library, leading slashes in path patterns are forbidden.
 Trailing slashes are also forbidden due to being purely cosmetic.

 ## How is it different from existing solutions?

 -   [typed-react-router](https://www.npmjs.com/package/typed-react-router) only handles path params.
-It also forces the use of [Route Objects](https://reactrouter.com/docs/en/v6/examples/route-objects) and doesn't allow relative links.
+It also forces the use of [route objects](https://reactrouter.com/en/main/route/route) and doesn't allow relative links.

 -   [typesafe-routes](https://www.npmjs.com/package/typesafe-routes) only handles path and search params.
 Though pretty good overall, it's not specifically tailored for React Router v6.